 Corsica is a Mediterranean island that is an administrative region of France.
 The island is ranked among the largest islands in the Mediterranean Sea, along with Cyprus, Sicily, and Sardinia.
 Corsica is one of France's 18 administrative regions, but is also considered a territorial collectively, and has been granted more autonomy than other French regions.

-Corsica is located in the Mediterranean Sea, just 117 kilometers from Cote d’Azur, France, and 90 kilometers from Tuscany, Italy.
-The island is 183 kilometers long, 83 kilometers wide, and is surrounded by 1,000 kilometers of coastline.
+Corsica is located in the Mediterranean Sea, just 117 km from Cote d’Azur, France, and 90 km from Tuscany, Italy.
+The island is 183 km long, 83 km wide, and is surrounded by 1,000 km of coastline.
 Corsica contains a single chain of mountains, and the highest peak is Monte Cinto, which has an elevation of 2,706 meters, while other peaks have an average height of 2,000 meters.
 Low elevation areas of the island experience a Mediterranean climate in which summers are hot and dry, and winter has moderate rainfall.
 High elevation areas experience a cool and wet climate.

 With a population of about 322,120, Corsica is among the most populated islands in the Mediterranean region.
-The biggest towns in the island are Ajjacio, which is the capital, Bastia, Corte, and Sartene.
+The biggest towns on the island are the capital Ajaccio, Bastia, Corte, and Sartene.
 More than half of Corsica's population was born on the island, while the remainder includes immigrants from countries such as Morocco, Italy, and other southern Mediterranean nations.
 French is the official language, but Corsican is also spoken.
-Corsica has a rich culture, and food is a significant part, as its cuisine is considered among the best in Europe, and includes dishes that are prepared from local foods.
+Corsica has a rich culture and food is a significant part of that, as its cuisine is considered among the best in Europe and includes dishes prepared from local ingredients.
 Wine is produced in Corsica.

 Despite various calls for independence from France, polls show Corsicans are opposed to full independence, and a referendum in 2003 was rejected.